DeFiCh/rosetta-defichain/README.md

 ## Overview
-`rosetta-defichain` provides a reference implementation of the Rosetta API for DeFichain in Golang.
+`rosetta-defichain` provides a reference implementation of the Rosetta API for DeFiChain in Golang.
 If you haven't heard of the Rosetta API, you can find more information [here](https://rosetta-api.org).

 ## Features